 If there is a big event on in sport Coral will run a feature or offer for it and therefore at least having an account with them is a good idea so you can check out what they are doing each week.
-For new users they aslo run enhanced temporaty specials, available on our home page.
+For new users they also run enhanced temporary specials, available on our home page.

-It's not all about offers either, Coral are a long standing massive bookie and despite now being owned by an investment company, along with Ladbrokes, they have retained a huge amount of their original British charm.
+It’s not all about offers either, Coral are a long standing massive bookie and despite now being owned by Entain, along with Ladbrokes, they have retained a huge amount of their original British charm.
 They have every major feature you would want, great news and stats, partial cash out and a fantastic bet builder.

 Unibet have a little bit of everything when it comes to Champions League betting.
 They have solid odds, a lot of very good enhanced lines and very good depth of market pre-match and in-play.
 They are also stand out for offers, perhaps the best around this season for providing at least 2 or 3 good promotions each round.

 Deals are also varied to suit different types of bettor, from free prediction games with cash prizes to jackpots and linked free bets.
 Unibet also provide new customer specials for people who want to sign up during a match week, when these temporary deals are available you will find them on our home page.

 If what you mainly care about is honest value and the widest selection of markets then you will not do better than Bet365.
 The number of lines the provide for a typical Champions League match is unparalleled, especially in play.